MultiverseLearningProducts/swe/src/mod2/wk2/day2.md

 3. You should always use external scripts where possible
 4. You shouldn't inline large JavaScript files
 5. You should put large JavaScript files in an external script
+6. Inline scripts can only go in the `<body>` section

+# Lesson 4

+## Learning Objectives

+- Understand the difference between confirm, alert and prompt popup boxes

+### Popup boxes
+JavaScript has three types of popup boxes.
+These are
+* Alert box - just has an "OK" button
+* Confirm box - displays text plus "OK" or "Cancel"
+* Prompt box - requires the user to click either "OK" or "Cancel" after entering an input value

+### Try these exam questions

+Create instances of all 3 dialog box types.

 [main](/swe)|[prev](/swe/mod2/wk2/day1.html)|[next](/swe/mod2/wk2/day3.html);